TsaariII/ft_transcendence/frontend/Notes/tournament.md

 9. Clicking 'Cancel tournament' button, sends DELETE call to ```CANCEL_TOURNAMENT``` endpoint and backend wipes out tournament from database
 10. When "Start tournament" button is clicked
   * TournamentSetup page: Frontend sends ```StartTournamentPayload``` request to ```START_TOURNAMENT```
-  * Backend responds with ```StartTournamentResponse``` which should include match IDs for all matches and players for round1 matches
+  * Backend responds with ```StartTournamentResponse``` which includes match IDs for all matches and players for round1 matches
 11. TournamentBracket component: Frontend renders a tournament bracket based on ```StartTournamentResponse```
   * First round matches are known, others are TBD
   * Buttons for playing all three matches (enabled for first match)